samueljai120/Boom-Booking-Isolate/TUTORIAL_SYSTEM.md

 - Tips for using the tutorial

 ### Step 2: Layout Overview
-- Explanation of the two layout options
+- Explanation of the two layout orientations
-- Visual comparison of Apple Calendar vs Traditional Schedule
+- Visual comparison of Horizontal vs Vertical layouts
 - Benefits of each layout type

 ### Step 3: Sidebar Navigation